 Bickerstaffe Square at Talbot Gateway, Blackpool

-Talbot Gateway is the £220m scheme which began the redevelopment of the area around Talbot Road.
-When complete, it will comprise 85,000 square metres of new office and business space, hotels, shops, cafes and restaurants.
+Talbot Gateway was considered to be a £220m scheme when it got underway – a figure which will have grown considerably with the passing years.
+Phase 1 began the redevelopment of the area around Talbot Road with 85,000 square metres of new office and business space, hotels, shops, cafes and restaurants.
 Transforming Blackpool town centre around Talbot Road, Cookson Street and Larkhill Street.

 Blackpool Council and Muse Developments have been working in partnership to develop the Central Business District since entering into a Development Agreement back in March 2009.